-The D39 Education Foundation is expanding the Science Olympiad program and seeking adults to share their science, math and engineering experience with the students.
+The D39 Education Foundation is seeking adult volunteers to share their science, math and engineering experience with our students.
 Science Olympiad is a nationally recognized program offering extracurricular opportunities for students interested in these fields.
-The 5th-8th grade students can participate in one or more of over 20 courses and will meet weekly beginning the first week of December thru the second week of February before or after school.
+Students from Highcrest and Wilmette Junior High can choose from 12-15 courses that will meet weekly beginning the first week of December thru the second week of February after school.

 Our leaders often prefer to work in groups so you are welcome to join forces with existing friends/colleagues.
 We are also happy to match you up with other co-leaders or you can lead a course on your own.
 If you are interested in volunteering your time and expertise for this year’s Science Olympiad courses, the first step is to take the brief survey to assess your availability and areas of interest/expertise.
 Complete the survey.

-We hope you will consider this opportunity to engage the Wilmette students in the STEM fields.
+We hope you will consider this opportunity to engage with Wilmette students in the STEM fields.
 Please feel free to forward this on to any friends/colleagues/parents who might be interested!

-Alma is the parent of 5th grader at Highcrest, 3rd grader and kindergartener at Romona.
+Alma is the parent of 6th grader at Highcrest, 4th and 1st graders at Romona.
 She is an Internal Medicine physician practicing Hospital Medicine at Advocate Lutheran General Hospital, where she completed her residency training.
 She is a graduate of University of Sarajevo.
 Alma is part of the teaching faculty at the hospital, teaching medical student and residents in all stages of learning and medical training.
 She has an evolving passion for medicine, especially physiology and diagnostic medicine.
 She is an avid supporter of living a healthy lifestyle to benefit mind and body, including physical activity and proper nutrition.
 She enjoys spending time with family, traveling, camping, hiking and practicing yoga.

-Greg is the parent of a freshman at New Trier and a returning Science Olympiad leader.
+Greg is the parent of a three daughters who are graduates of Highcrest and WJHS.
+Greg is returning for his sixth year as a Science Olympiad leader.
 He is a registered patent attorney with a background in aerospace engineering.
 Greg obtained his undergraduate degree from the University of Illinois, and graduate degrees from Stanford University and the University of Chicago.
 He works for Hollister Incorporated (a medical device company) as its Asst.
 GC and Chief Intellectual Property Counsel.
-His interests include tinkering with cars (both real and R/C), traveling, skiing, and playing golf.
+His interests include tinkering with cars (both real and R/C), traveling, skiing, music, and playing golf.

 Albert is the grandparent of a WJHS student (Russell McGrath), a HMS student (Rose McGrath) and a McKenzie student (Alex McGrath).
 He has a BS from Amherst College, an MS from the University of Minnesota, and a Ph.D from the University of Florida all in physics.
 He taught College physics for 38 years until he retired in 2012.
 The majority of this teaching was at Saginaw Valley State University in Saginaw Michigan.
 He taught all undergraduate courses in physics as well as Astronomy, Geology and Meteorology to non-science majors.
 Albert and his wife moved to a retirement home in Evanston in 2014 to be nearer their three grandchildren.